Shadow Priest DPS Spell Summary — Shadowlands 9.2

 These are your core skills that are available regardless of talents, and form the core gameplay of the specialization.

 Void Bolt is an ability that replaces Void Eruption while Voidform is active.
 It is instant cast and it deals damage to the target, adding 3 seconds to the existing durations of Shadow Word: Pain and Vampiric Touch to the target and all nearby targets, on top of also generating Insanity.
-This is generally one of the most important spells for Shadow when in Voidform and is ideally cast on cooldown, but make sure you do not overcap on insanity with this ability.
+This is generally one of the more important spells for Shadow when in Voidform and is ideally cast on cooldown, but make sure you do not overcap on insanity with this ability.

 Shadow Word: Pain is one of your two DoTs.
 It deals Shadow damage to the target over time, and generates Insanity on application.